The Victors: Uses and performances

-Various versions of the song are used at UM functions, including three versions the marching band often plays at football games, a calypso version named "Calyptors," a Dixieland version titled the "Hoover Street Rag," named after the band's home, Revelli Hall on E. Hoover Ave., and "El Victors Caliente," a Latin arrangement by previous director Scott Boerma.
+Various versions of the song are used at U-M functions, including three versions the marching band often plays at football games, a calypso version named "Calyptors," a Dixieland version titled the "Hoover Street Rag," named after the band's home, Revelli Hall on E. Hoover Ave., and "El Victors Caliente," a Latin arrangement by previous director Scott Boerma.
 Additional arrangements in blues and waltz styles have also historically been played.

-The chorus of the song ("Hail! to the victors valiant," etc.) is played at all University of Michigan sports competitions, as well as many UM band events, first-year student orientation and welcoming events, and graduation commencement ceremonies.
-Many attendees will stand when it is played, sing along and clap in rhythm until the chorus when, at each repetition of the word "Hail!," they include a thrusting in the air of fists.
+The chorus of the song ("Hail! to the victors valiant," etc.) is played at all University of Michigan sports competitions, as well as many U-M band events, first-year student orientation and welcoming events, and graduation commencement ceremonies.
+Many attendees will stand when it is played, sing along and clap in rhythm until the chorus when, at each repetition of the word "Hail!," they thrust their fists in the air.
 This fist-raising has become well-accepted as an indication of school spirit.
-Attendees at sports events have started to yell the phrase "Go Blue!" at the conclusion of the chorus.
+Since the late 1990s, attendees at sports events have started to yell the phrase "Go Blue!" at the conclusion of the chorus.
 Attendees at hockey games have commonly inserted "Let's Go Blue!" between the two stanzas of the chorus after "leaders and best" and then conclude with "Go Blue!"
 When hockey games started play at Yost Ice Arena attendees have begun adopting the abbreviated football game version but continue to include "Let's Go Blue!" and conclude with "Go Blue!"

-The popularity of UM athletics and "The Victors" has prompted the song being used by the University of Michigan in its advertising.
+The popularity of U-M athletics and "The Victors" has prompted the song being used by the University of Michigan in its advertising.
 Commercials for the University of Michigan Health System's "The Michigan Difference" campaign have featured the words to the chorus of "The Victors" over pictures of children in hospital beds, amputees and post-surgical patients living active lives, and doctors performing surgery.
 The musical accompaniment to these commercials is a light chamber orchestra/pop rendition of the fight song.
 The University started using a softer version in its TV commercials for U-M Health System starting in 2008.

 The University of Michigan's Flint campus selected "The Victors" as their sports nickname in an unofficial student vote in 2008.

-Michigan alumnus Gerald R. Ford, the 38th President of the United States, often had the Naval band play the fight song prior to state events instead of "Hail to the Chief."
+Michigan alumnus Gerald R. Ford, the 38th President of the United States, often had the White House band play the fight song prior to state events instead of "Hail to the Chief."
 He also selected the song to be played during his December 2006 funeral procession at the U.S. Capitol.
 The Michigan Marching Band played this march for him one final time when his casket arrived at the Gerald R. Ford International Airport in Grand Rapids, Michigan.